Flood warnings issued across Britain amid ‘persistent heavy rain’

 The Met Office has said “some disruption” is expected in these areas, including “flooding of a few homes and businesses”, “spray” on the roads, increased journey times on public transport, and “possible” power cuts.

+The warning is in place from 6pm on Tuesday until 10am on Wednesday, with wind speeds predicted to reach up to 50mph within the first few hours of this window.

+More wet and windy weather is also on the way in the coming days, with a yellow rain warning covering south Wales and south-west England for 20 hours from 9pm on Wednesday.

-Meteorologist Alex Deakin described the overall forecast for Tuesday as “a rather dull and damp affair” featuring “gusty winds”.
+Met Office meteorologist Alex Deakin described the outlook for Tuesday as “a rather dull and damp affair” featuring “gusty winds”.

 But he added that it will be “milder than Monday”, with temperatures in the double digits for much of the UK.